 Small businesses wanting to expand to online sales will need to sign up with a traditional merchant services provider or payment processor to accept online payments.
 These companies provide the technology that allows online platforms (such as websites) to securely process credit card payments.

-Accepting credit card payments online involves selecting a payment processor, setting up your online payments, adding tools to increase conversion, testing your payment system, and securing your site.
+Taking credit card payments online involves selecting a payment processor, setting up your online payments, adding tools to increase conversion, testing your payment system, and securing your site.

-Here’s how to accept credit card payments online in five steps.
+Here’s how to accept credit card payments online in five steps:

 Step 1: Choose a Payment Processor